 Mounjaro also acts on the brain centers and controls food cravings and appetite via central mechanisms.

 How long does Mounjaro stay in your system?

 Mounjaro has a half-life of about 5 days.
 This means half of the drug is eliminated after 5 days.
 Generally, when you stop a drug, it takes about 5 half-lives for a drug to be removed from your system.

 Hence, for Mounjaro, it will take about 25 to 30 days to stay in your system in amounts of clinical significance and exert some effects.

-After 30 days, the levels will drop significantly and may not be detectably (provided you are not injecting it)
+After 30 days, the levels will drop significantly and may not be detectable (provided you are not injecting it).